Reward yourself with a career at the Royal College

 Our innovative staff keep our projects fresh and challenging.
 Our collegial work environment provides ample opportunity for personal and professional development.
-By providing a workplace of choice we have attracted a stellar staff of truly extraordinary administrators, IT experts, medical specialists, business experts and other professionals.
+By providing a workplace of choice, we have attracted a stellar staff of extraordinary administrators, IT experts, medical specialists, business experts and other professionals.

 This is why you want to work with us

-The Royal College is an equal opportunity employer that offers an extraordinary range of benefits and perks.
-Once you become an employee, we are committed to the total well being of you and your family.
+The Royal College is an equal-opportunity employer that offers a vast range of benefits and perks.
+Once you become an employee, we are committed to the total well-being of you and your family.